 - For a less challenging hike, take the Highland Trail, which at 3.2 miles also gives you a glimpse of all of the park’s waterfalls.

 - For a peek at a little-known waterfall, head off on the .06-mile loop trail that leads to Shohola Falls.

 What are the best road trips through Pennsylvania?

-Road trips and waterfalls just go hand in hand.
-To see some of the most beautiful waterfalls in Pennsylvania, gas up the car for a short but sweet road trip.
-The two-hour waterfalls road trip in Pennsylvania leads to 12 majestic waterfalls in the Delaware Gap area.
-You’ll only travel 72 miles that will take you to Bushkill Falls, Shohola Falls, Raymondskill Falls, and Dingman Falls.
+The best road trips through Pennsylvania include the two-hour waterfalls road trip in Pennsylvania leads to 12 majestic waterfalls in the Delaware Gap area.
+You’ll only travel 72 miles which will take you to Bushkill Falls, Shohola Falls, Raymondskill Falls, and Dingman Falls.
 If you don’t already have a Pennsylvania waterfall trails bucket list, you’ll definitely want to start one.
 Falls Trail and Double Run Nature Trail both earn a spot on that list.